-5.4 SITE MANAGEMENT REPORT
+5.4 SITE MANAGEMENT PERIODIC REVIEW REPORT

-The Site Management Report will be submitted annually and will be submitted by March 1 of the calendar year following the reporting period.
-Other activities such as groundwater monitoring reports will be submitted quarterly for the first year, and as determined by NYSDEC thereafter, with those results also incorporated into the Annual Site Management Report.
+The Site Management Periodic Review Report will be submitted annually and will be submitted by April 30 of the calendar year following the reporting period.
+Other activities conducted during the reporting period will be incorporated into the Annual SM PRR.
 The report will include: